wp-plugins/wp-jump-menu/readme.txt

 2. The Options Page - Here you can edit the drop-down list of custom post types (as well as built in post types) and their order, change the colors of the WP Jump Menu, and specify a few other options!

 == Changelog ==

+= 2.2.5 =
+* Tested on WP 3.3
+* Fixed positioning bar when positioned on bottom (if WP admin bar was showing)

 = 2.2.4 =
 * Replaced the listing of heirarchical pages/post types with WP native Walker functionality.
 Should improve listing of parent / child pages in drop-down.